Ricks-Lab/gpu-utils/README.md

 * Not sure how to control Freq vs. Voltage for Radeon VII and newer GPUs.
 * P-state mask gets intermittently reset for GPU used as display output.
 * *amdgpu-pac* doesn't show what the current P-state mask is.
 Not sure if that can be read back.
+* *amdgpu-pac* fan speed setting results in actual fan speeds a bit different from setting and pac interface shows actual values instead of set values.

 ## References
 * Original inspiration for this project: <a href="https://www.reddit.com/r/Amd/comments/agwroj/how_to_overclock_your_amd_gpu_on_linux/?st=JSL25OVP&sh=306c2d15">Reddit</a>